What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 The smoke is smoother than other flower

-Consistently smooth hits come up time and again as one of the most noteworthy aspects of Live Resin Flower.
+Consistently smooth hits come up time and again as one of the most noteworthy aspects of Live Cured Flower.
 It makes inhaling a pleasant and comfortable experience for even the most sensitive consumers.

 Self-proclaimed “notorious cougher,” Stu Zakim, noted the smoothness of Cryo Cured cannabis.